electron/electron/docs/development/debugging-on-macos.md

 If you experience crashes or issues in Electron that you believe are not caused by your JavaScript application, but instead by Electron itself, debugging can be a little bit tricky especially for developers not used to native/C++ debugging.
-However, using lldb, and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.
+However, using `lldb` and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.
 You can also use [XCode for debugging](debugging-with-xcode.md) if you prefer a graphical interface.